 The goal of including this topic in our health education curriculum is to help your child learn about (1) healthy and unhealthy feelings and behaviours and (2) the warning signs so they are more confident in talking to an adult they trust or to ask for help if something doesn't feel quite right.
-Moreover, it will help to reduce the overall stigma attached to mental illness.
+Moreover, it will help to reduce the overall stigma associated with mental health challenges and disorders.